Vitamin Deficiency Test

 Summary of Biomarkers

 About ten percent of people living in Western countries suffer from a vitamin B12 deficiency.
 This is expected to be increasingly associated with the growing number of people who follow a vegetarian or vegan diet, as vitamin B12 is primarily found in animal products, such as milk, meat, fish and eggs.
 Because your body stores vitamin B12, you often only notice after a few months that you have a possible deficiency.
 If you are deficient in vitamin B12, you can develop a form of anemia with symptoms such as fatigue, shortness of breath, chest pain and a lack of appetite.
 Elderly people with a vitamin B12 deficiency may also have problems with their memory.
-If you want to test specifically for anemia, you can do so with Homed-IQ’s anemia test.
-Adults need 2.8 micrograms of vitamin B12 per day.
+If you want to test specifically for anemia, you can do so with Homed-IQ’s Anemia Blood Test.

 Vitamin D is a fat-soluble hormone that plays a role in calcium and phosphate absorption in the body.
 Most vitamin D is produced by the human body itself.
 This happens when your skin is exposed to UV rays from the sun.
 Vitamin D can also be found in a number of foods of animal origin, such as egg yolks, fatty fish, and dairy products.
 Vitamin D can also be found in mushrooms and fortified foods.